Updated July 15, 2023

 - A new trade agreement that affects the overall nation

-- The steep increase in the unemployment rate resulting in civil unrest
+- The steep increase in the unemployment rate resulted in civil unrest

-- Rise of a new political party or an existing party gaining more power
+- The rise of a new political party or an existing party gaining more power

 Political Risk Factors